ksegal23/Latin-101/reading1.md

 Hercules killed Antaeus, the son of the Earth, in Libyia.
 He [Hercules]/❌ [should refer to Antaues] repeatedly killed visitors; [Hercules killed Antaues by wresling] Antaues❌ killed by wrestling.
 Cygnum, the son of Mars, dies [died]❌ by weapon.
 Mars comes [came] and [fought with Hercules] because his son is hurt [was killed], struggles with him, but Jupiter sends [sent]❌ a lightning bolt between them.
 Hesione was put next to [the whale at] Troy.
 He [(the whale) died/fell down]; comes to [take out] Laomedon, father of Hesione, [Hercules kills Laomedonta, the father of Hesiones, with arrows because he does not return her (Hesione) to him (hercules)] because he does not surrender to her, and kills him.

+Hercules killed Anteaus, the son of the Earth, in Libyia.
+Antaues repeatedly killed his visitors; Hercules killed Antaues wrestling.
+Cygum, the son of Mars, died by weapon.
+Mars came and fought with Hercules because his song was killed, but Jupiter sent a lightning bolt between them.
+Hesione was put next to the whale at Troy.
+The whale died; Hercules kills Laomedonta, the father of Hesiones, with arrows, because Laomendonta does not return Hesione to him.

 cetus, ceti (m) - whale